Nutty

 • Customer reviews

-With new technology, there's a lot of good investment apps out there, but we’ve narrowed it down to the best – ones we use ourselves here at Nuts About Money.
-You can’t go wrong with any of the choices – as long as you use the experts, or a sensible investment strategy for your own investments.
+There's now a lot of good investment apps out there, but we’ve narrowed it down to the best – ones we use ourselves here at Nuts About Money.
+You can’t go wrong – as long as you use their experts to manage your money, or a sensible investment strategy for your own investments.

 What’s an expert-managed investment app?

-Although it might sound simple, that an investment app is a place to invest, they’re actually fairly sophisticated behind the scenes.
-You’ll simply add your money, and use the app (or website) to manage your money, and track and manage your investment portfolio (where your money is invested).
+An expert-managed investment app is a place to invest your money.
+You’ll simply add your money, and use an app to manage your money, and track your investment portfolio (where your money is invested).

-Although of course, if you’re using an investment app to make your own investments, there’s no experts behind the scenes, but the investment app will buy, sell and hold the investments you want.
+Although of course, if you’re using an investment app to buy individual shares (own parts of companies), there’s no experts behind the scenes, but the investment app will buy, sell and hold the investments you want.
 More of those below.

 Note: sometimes experts looking after your money is also called wealth management.